 Profiting From a Time-Tested Strategy

-Because arbitrage trades happen in an instant, the potential for profit exists in the short-term, and not long-term holding.
+Because arbitrage trades happen instantly, the profit potential exists in the short-term and not long-term holding.
 Successful traders can realize a profit on multiple arbitrage trades in a single day if the opportunities present themselves.

 A Growing Number of Tradable Assets and Exchanges

-The cryptocurrency industry is growing by the day, and with it comes new cryptocurrencies and tokens.
-Not only that, there are already close to 400 crypto exchanges out there to choose from, creating a sea of opportunities for arbitrage traders.
-The more cryptocurrencies that are created, and the more exchanges there are to trade between, the more potential will exist for arbitrage trading.
+The cryptocurrency industry is growing by the day, and new cryptocurrencies and tokens come with it.
+Also, there are already close to 400 crypto exchanges to choose from, creating a sea of opportunities for arbitrage traders.
+The more cryptocurrencies created, and the more exchanges there are to trade between, the more potential for arbitrage trading.

 Cryptocurrency Arbitrage Risks